ravidahiya74/Fighting-the-fraudsters/README.md

 # Result

-We were able to identify 104 customers whose transaction patterns are different from others.
+104 customers were identified whose transaction patterns are different from others.
 These users and their transactions can be sent to relevant department for further investigation.